librasteve/Hilite/README.md

 # Hilite

-Hilite is a code highlighter.
+Hilite is an HTML code highlighter.

 Hilite is provided as a plugin supporting both the Air::Plugin:: web authoring and Rakudoc::Plugin::HTML:: (v2) documentation models.